froala/ember-froala-editor/README.md

 3. Add [options][7] to the `options = {}` object or individually
 4. Add [event callbacks][8] with the `on-eventName` naming strategy
   * Note: Use the `@action` decorator to retain the component context
-5. Add a new template file to re-export the original template (see second code example below)

 ```js
 // app/components/froala-editor.js